cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 7   ret;
 ```

-In that case, we can notice that we only write to memory the `new_box` pointer instead of writting all the fields of the struct contained in it.
+In that case, we can notice that we only write to memory the `new_box` pointer instead of writing all the fields of the struct contained in it.
 Then, we return and go to line 28 which the final return of the `main` function.

 ## The `Nullable<T>` Type for Dictionaries